physar/landmark_based_slam_dataset/README.md

 If you use this dataset, please refer to the following [publication](https://staff.fnwi.uva.nl/a.visser/publications/3D_height_estimation.pdf):
 <tt>
 @misc{Oomes2024,
-author="Oomes, Stijn and Visser, Arnoud", title="Position and Altitude of the Nao Camera Head from Two Points on the Soccer Field plus the Gravitational Direction", year="2024", month="Apr.", howpublished={submitted to RoboCup 2024: Robot Soccer World Cup XXVII,  Lecture Notes on Artificial Intelligence, Springer},
+   author={Oomes, Stijn and Visser, Arnoud}, title="Position and Altitude of the Nao Camera Head from Two Points on the Soccer Field plus the Gravitational Direction", year="2024", month="Apr.", howpublished={submitted to RoboCup 2024: Robot Soccer World Cup XXVII,  Lecture Notes on Artificial Intelligence, Springer}, }
 </tt>

 ## RoboCup 2005 SLAM challenge